TamaraCucumides/ProbabilisticQueryExecutor/README.md

 {relation_number}.pt

 # Step 2: Evaluate queries
-* A sample of queries from the BetaE benchmark is included
+* A sample of queries from the BetaE benchmark is included in the queries folder

+The file